smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 *Any message other than **[INFO] BUILD SUCCESS** indicates a build error.
 Do not install the output war files and report the fault to the development team.

-# 3.Installing web services in Tomcat
+# 3. Installing Web Services in Tomca

 ## 3.1 Web Services